 The Thumb American’s hold up their index finger to signal ‘one’, but in Europe they count the thumb, so that same gesture means ‘two’.
 This mixed message causes much confusion, like ordering 2 of something and getting charged for 3… when you point it out, the shopkeeper loudly insists that you indeed ordered three, you insisting that you clearly said ‘deux’, and boom, an uncomfortable situation where nobody really understands what just happened.

 The Changing Room Unlike in America, the protocol is to ask first before you try things on; if you just head straight into the changing booth (cabine d’essayage), the salesperson will think you are lacking in manners.

-Hours Many shops are closed during a long lunch, but then stay open ‘til 7… but don’t go in expecting service at the last minute as closing time is sacred.
-Most shops are closed on Sundays (by law!) but that rule is getting relaxed in tourist zones and so, starting this year with Galeries Lafayette, you will start to see more Sunday shopping opportunities.
+Hours Many shops outside of tourist zones are closed during a long lunch, but then stay open ‘til 7pm… but don’t go in expecting service at the last minute: closing time is sacred and you will be promptly ushered out!